RegExp

 enables set operations for character classes.

 To enable set operations for character classes, we must be able to nest them.
-Character class escapes already provides some kind of nesting:
+Character class escapes already provide some kind of nesting:

 > /^[\d\w]$/v.test('7')